kalecio/fastapi-poc/README.md

-# flask-api
+# Fastapi
-Flask API to make a proof of concept
+Fastapi API to make a proof of concept